envasquez/SABC/README.md

 - Serve as a source of distributing club news, information and events to members and potential members
 - Archive recent (and historical) club data
 - Eliminate the need for manual process
+- Go Live in Feb.
+2023: we did!

 We hope to increase member participation by modernizing our model of interaction and providing data analytics & insights.
 Also by allowing members to participate remotely vs. in-person exclusively will hopefully increase tournament attendance which should increase commradrie and growth.

 Please see the [Wiki](https://github.com/envasquez/SABC/wiki) for an informal write-up to capture some requirements, solution space and design decisions.

 Initially, to learn more about some of Django's more modern features, I followed many of the recommendations from [this Tutorial from Corey Schafer](https://youtu.be/UmljXZIypDc) for writing a web application, and modified it to suite the club's needs.
-I essentially tried to learn "just enough" Django to pull all of our needs together.
+I essentially tried to learn "just enough" Django to pull it all together.
 I found it to be a REALLY good framework, but there are a few Django-isms that you could end up spinning your wheels on, or sometimes its impossible to DRY (don't repeat yourself) - since you may have to add that one or two lines of code, in similar places to activate a feature (I'm sure there is a way to avoid this).

 Some things I found useful:
 - Class Based Views